Shriram-s-DevOps-Notes/Ansible/Documents/Playbook_theory.md

 ----
 ### Register Variables

-* If user want to store the variable then use Register
+* If a user wants to store the variable then use Register
 Ex:
 ```
 ---